eekcoopuw/jobmon/docsource/quickstart.rst

 able to specify requested memory, cores, runtime, queue, stdout, stderr, and project.
 Compute resources can be set at the Task, TaskTemplate, Workflow and Tool level.
 If compute resources are set on multiple objects, Jobmon has a hierarchy of which resources will take precedence, the hierarchy is Task -> TaskTemplate -> Workflow -> Tool.
-To set resources on Task, use "compute_resources".
-To set resources on TaskTemplate, Workflow, and Tool, use "default_compute_resources".
+To set compute resources on Tasks, use "compute_resources".
+To set compute resources on TaskTemplate, Workflow, and Tool, use "default_compute_resources".

 By default compute resources on the Slurm cluster: cores will be 1, memory will be 1G, and runtime will be 10 minutes.

+Cluster name: You can specify the cluster you want to use on the Task, TaskTemplate, Workflow and Tool level.
+To set cluster name on Tasks, use "cluster_name".
+To set cluster_name on TaskTemplate, Workflow, and Tool, use "default_cluster_name".
+If cluster name is set on multiple Jobmon objects, Jobmon has a hierarchy of which cluster will take precedence, the hierarchy is Task -> TaskTemplate -> Workflow -> Tool.

 .. note::
     By default Workflows are set to time out if all of your tasks haven't